Procedures to Arrange and Complete a Credit-Bearing Internship

 An internship is a supervised work experience directly related to the student’s academic degree program.
 The internship takes place outside of the classroom, and is directed by a field supervisor and a GVSU faculty member.
 An internship may be full or part time, typically lasts for one semester, and can take place during the fall, winter, or spring/summer semesters.
 The internship should be planned with the faculty advisor the semester prior to when the experience will take place.
 Both paid and volunteer internships can be completed for credit.
 Paid internships are usually readily available during the summer through a variety of summer jobs, while volunteer internships can be arranged during any semester.
 Think about what type of experience you would like to get, and approach those agencies or organizations that are closest to your interests.
 Don’t hesitate to contact potential internship sponsors personally, as many opportunities are never formally advertised.

 Contact your faculty advisor early in the process of planning an internship.
 Faculty members often have suggestions or professional connections that will facilitate your efforts.
 At this time, discuss the academic component of the internship with your faculty advisor.
 The assigned work for the academic component may vary depending upon the nature, goals, and amount of credit of your internship.
-To fulfill the academic component of an internship, undergraduate students in the Biology and Natural Resources Management Programs typically complete one or more of the following assignments:
+To fulfill the academic component of an internship, undergraduate students in the Biology and Natural Resources and Environmental Management Programs typically complete one or more of the following assignments:

 The online GVSU Internship Agreement form needs to be filled out completely by the student, including a written description of the internship responsibilities and objectives determined through consultation with the faculty advisor and external internship supervisor.
 The Internship Agreement form will then be reviewed by the external internship supervisor online.
 After the external internship supervisor has reviewed and approved the agreement, the agreement form is reviewed by your faculty advisor for final approval.
 Make sure to fill this form out completely, as the Career Center uses this information to send links to online evaluation forms to the internship supervisor and student during the internship semester.
 To fill out the form, click on the Internship Agreement Form link and then follow the instructions.